 Warm loft insulation for pitched roofs

-Types of insulation for warm loft
+Types of warm loft insulation

-The materials used to insulate under the roof include batts of mineral- or glass-wool insulation, held in place by 'battens' of wood attached to and across the rafters.
-Alternatively, polystyrene slabs, which are sometimes supplied foil-covered, can be fitted.
+The materials used to insulate under the roof include batts of mineral- or glass-wool insulation, held in place by battens of wood attached to and across the rafters.
+Alternatively, polystyrene slabs (that are sometimes foil-covered) can be fitted.
 These usually have to be cut to size.

 Flat roof insulation

 There are three types of insulation for flat roofs and a professional should help you to decide which one is best for you.
-Find a recommended installer on Which?
-Local.